Vancouver 25

-The design was built in Taiwan under contract to the Vancouver 25 Yacht Company of Canada, starting in 1983.
+The Vancouver 25 is a recreational keelboat built in Taiwan under contract to the Vancouver 25 Yacht Company of Canada, starting in 1983.
 A total of 28 boats were completed, but it is now out of production.

-Design

-The Vancouver 25 is a recreational keelboat, built predominantly of fibreglass, with wood trim.
-It has a masthead sloop rig, a raked stem with a bowsprit, a rounded transom, with a boomkin, a keel-mounted rudder controlled by a tiller and a fixed long keel.
-It displaces 7380 lb and carries 2600 lb of lead ballast.
+Designed by Robert B. Harris, the fibreglass hull has a raked stem with a bowsprit, a rounded transom, with a boomkin, keel-mounted rudder controlled by a tiller and a fixed long keel.
+The design has a hull speed of 6.2 kn.

-The boat has a draft of 4.00 ft with the standard long keel.

-The boat is fitted with a Japanese Yanmar 1GM diesel engine of 7.5 or 15 hp for docking and manoeuvring.
-The fuel tank holds 20 u.s.gal and the dual stainless steel fresh water tanks have a capacity of 54 u.s.gal.

-The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin, a straight settee in the main cabin and an aft cabin with a single berth on the starboard side.
+It has sleeping accommodation for four people, with a double "V"-berth in the bow cabin, a straight settee in the main cabin and an aft cabin with a single berth on the starboard side.
 The galley is located on the starboard side amidships.
 The galley is equipped with a two-burner stove and a sink.
 A navigation station is beside the companionway steps, on the port side.
 The head is located just aft of the bow cabin on the port side and includes a stand-up shower.
 Cabin headroom is 71 in.

-The design has a hull speed of 6.2 kn.

-Operational history

-In a 2010 review Steve Henkel wrote, "not many of these beefy Taiwan-built imports were made, perhaps because they weren't heavily advertised.
-But we can picture taking off from Seattle to cruise the Inside Passage to Alaska, or even doing a partial circumnavigation in one of these.
-Best features: Full cruising amenities are unusual in a boat this size: boom gallows, stern anchor roller chock on the boomkin, long companionway dodger, stand-up shower, large water and fuel tanks, big chart table, good ventilation, lots of storage space.
-Owners say she is extremely seakindly, and tracks her course well.
-Her outboard rudder makes mounting a windvane (such as a Monitor) relatively convenient.
-Standard equipment is extensive and generally of high quality (e.g, two stainless steel water tanks, dorade vents, etc.).
-Worst features: Some of her through-hull fittings are difficult to access.
-Hull may be susceptible to some small-scale blistering.
-The 15 hp Yanmar is said to move the boat at only five knots, possibly indicating either insufficient horsepower or the wrong prop selection.
-The theoretical hull speed based on waterline length is 6.2 knots.
-The battenless mainsail, supposedly for easier reefing, doesn't make sense to us.
-We'd add 'em."